Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Caring for Puffer Coats

 Puffer jackets, with their cozy insulation, are a winter favorite.
-To keep them in top shape, start by pre-treating any visible stains with a mild stain remover.
 Always read the garment label before washing to check for any specific instructions.

 Handling Faux Fur Jackets